 Cool down period

-While an instance is initializing, information about its usage might not reflect normal circumstances, so that usage information might not be reliable for autoscaler decisions and you might want to omit that data.
-Specify a cool down period to allow your instances to finish initializing before the autoscaler begins collecting usage information from them.
+While an application is initializing on an instance, the instance's usage might not reflect normal circumstances, so that usage information might not be reliable for autoscaler decisions and you might want to omit that data.
+Specify a cool down period to let your instances finish initializing before the autoscaler begins collecting usage information from them.
 By default, the cool down period is 60 seconds.

 Actual initialization times vary because of numerous factors.
 We recommend that